completelynovel/authority_badger/README.md

       book_publishing:
         action: destroy

-In any way, you are free to upgrade, downgrade, add, destroy permissions following your need.
+In any way, you are free to upgrade, downgrade, add, destroy token balances following your need.

 ### Use Methods